Ross's gull: Description

 This small bird is similar in size and some plumage characteristics to the little gull.
-It is slightly larger and longer winged than the little gull species, and has more-pointed wings and a wedge-shaped tail.
+It is slightly larger and longer winged than the little gull, and has more pointed wings and a wedge-shaped tail.
 Its legs are red.
-Summer adults are pale grey above and white below, with a pink flush to the breast, and a neat black neck ring.
-In winter, the breast tints and neck collar are lost and a small dark crescent develops behind the eye.
+Summer adults are pale grey above and white below, with a pink flush to the body feathering, and a neat black neck ring.
+In winter, the neck collar is lost, and a small dark crescent develops behind the eye; the pink colour, which is diet-related, is lost in some but not all individuals.

-Young birds resemble winter adults, but have a dark "W" pattern on the wings in flight, like young little gulls.
+Young birds resemble winter adults, but have a dark "W" pattern on the wings in flight, like young little gulls, and lack the pink tones.
 The juveniles take two years to attain full adult plumage.